davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 $$
     \forall~j : 0 \le j \le n-1
 $$

-For simplicity, you may assume that you'll only be multiplying square matrices.
+For simplicity, you may assume that you'll only be multiplying square matrices in this assignment.

 #### ZyBooks References